 In addition to teaching assistantships, our department typically allocates a fixed amount per graduate student per year (budget permiting) to support travel, such as to a professional meeting or conference.

 Our support package for funded students is very competitive with those offered by other doctoral programs.
 Assuming normal progress to degree, the packages are good for five years for students entering with a bachelor's degree (four years for students entering with a master's degree in sociology).
 The support package includes:

-- Graduate assistantships that pay $15,200 (nine-month appointment) for students without a master's degree in sociology and $16,300 for students with a master's degree in sociology.
+- Graduate assistantships that pay $15,200 (nine-month appointment) for students without a master's degree in sociology and $16,300 for students with a master's degree in sociology (or related discipline).
 These assistantships have a 20 hour/week work obligation.
-Students with a master's degree often teach their own courses; students without a master's degree generally assist faculty with their courses and research.
+During typical assistantship appointments, students assist faculty with their courses and research.
+Students entering the program with a master’s degree are eligible to teach their own courses after one full year in the program.
+All other students may teach on their own after two years.